Professor of Geological and Environmental Sciences

 From 1975 until 1980 I was in residence as a graduate student, teaching assistant, and research assistant in the Department of Geological and Geophysical Sciences at Princeton University, Princeton, NJ.
 I received my Masters of Science degree from Princeton in 1977 and my Ph.D. in 1982.
 My Ph.D. dissertation, completed under the direction of Dr. Robert Hargraves, was a comprehensive study of the petrogenesis and evolution of Paleozoic anorthosites and related granitic rocks associated with subvolcanic ring complexes, Air Massif, Republic of Niger.
 Field work for my dissertation involved two separate expeditions to the Sahara Desert of Niger, one for five weeks and the other for three months.
 While there, I worked closely with Dr. Christian Moreau, then of the Universite de Niamey.
 In addition to Princeton, geochemical analyses were carried out at the Lunar and Planetary Institute and at the NASA Johnson Spaceflight Center, both in Houston, TX.

 I started at Rider in 1980 and I currently hold the rank of Professor of Geological and Environmental Sciences.
-I was appointed GEMS chair in 2006.
+I was appointed GEMS chair in 2006 and served in that capacity until August 2017.
 In addition to my primary teaching responsibilities at Rider (see below), I have been a faculty member for the Princeton-Penn-YBRA Geology Field Camp in Red Lodge, Montana.
 I also was a Visiting Research Scientist at Rutgers University where I continued with my ongoing research project on the geochemistry, mineralogy, and petrogenesis of Early Jurassic diabase in the Newark Basin of New Jersey and Pennsylvania.
 My students and I have co-authored numerous papers and presentations on this topic and also on the petrogenesis of Late Archean amphibolites from southwest Montana, and the ICP analysis of trace metals in marine, lacustrine, and other environmental samples, particularly those associated with the Centennial Lake Watershed Restoration Project and various research projects focusing on the Delaware River Watershed.
-Recently, I began a collaboration with a research group led by Dr. Suniti Karunatillake, formerly at Rider and now at the Department of Geology and Geophysics, Louisiana State University, which is investigating various aspects of the geology of Mars; I spent a fall 2012 research sabbatical working with them on this ongoing project.
+Recently, I collaborated with a research group led by Dr. Suniti Karunatillake, formerly at Rider and now at the Department of Geology and Geophysics, Louisiana State University, which is investigating various aspects of the geology of Mars; I spent a fall 2012 research sabbatical working with them on this ongoing and exciting project.

 Primary Teaching Responsibilities: